- 1.98k views

 - Why go: Explore one of the world’s most famous beach fronts.

-Stretching 7 km on one of the Whitsunday Islands, Whitehaven Beach is known for its near perfect-white and incredibly fine sand, formed out of almost pure silica, as well as its turquoise waters and beautiful surroundings.
+Stretching 7 km on one of the Whitsunday Islands, Whitehaven Beach is known for its near perfect-white and incredibly fine sand, formed out of almost pure silica.
+With its turquoise waters and beautiful surroundings, Whitehaven Beach is a poster child for tours in Australia.
 Comfortable to walk on in bare feet on even the hottest days thanks to the silica makeup of the beach, tourists and locals alike visit for its BBQ lunches, while it’s also possible to camp overnight.

 Byron Bay’s Main Beach can’t claim the popularity of Bondi, but it is still a phenomenal beach to visit.
 With a relaxed vibe that dates from its era as a hippy hangout, the beach lies close to the easternmost point of mainland Australia.
 This location makes it ideal for surfing, and attracts board-lovers from across the globe.